NGC 335

 NGC 335 is a spiral galaxy in the constellation Cetus.
 It was discovered on October 9, 1885 by Francis Leavenworth.
 It was described by Dreyer as "very faint, pretty small, extended, brighter middle."

+Characteristics

+NGC 335 is classified as an isolated field galaxy, meaning it does not belong to any known galaxy group or cluster, and moves independently through cosmic space.